 Buying a Backpack for Travelling!

-My absolute non-negotiable is having another front-loading backpack.
+My absolute non-negotiable buying a backpack for travelling is having another front-loading backpack.

-Admittedly the popularity of packing cubes does make top loaders easier to travel with as you can pack everything into cubes, pull out the cubes and then search through them, rather than having loose clothes in the bag which are a nightmare to find.
+Admittedly the popularity of packing cubes (which I love) does make top loaders easier to travel with because you can pack everything into cubes, pull out the cubes and then search through them, rather than having loose clothes in the bag which are a nightmare to find.

 However front-loading backpacks are so popular these days, especially in minimalist travel backpacks and I’ve never heard someone say they don’t like a front loader so I think the best backpack to travel with is a front loading backpack.

-I’ve heard of other people having their straps ruined after putting their backpack on a plane as checked luggage and if you think about it they do get thrown around so much, so being able to cover them and essentially turn the backpack into a soft suitcase is perfect!
+I’ve heard of other people having their straps ruined after putting their backpack on a plane as checked luggage and if you think about it they do get thrown around so much, so being able to cover them and essentially turn the backpack into a soft suitcase is perfect and something to think about when buying a backpack for travelling!

 A lot of backpacks these days have a detachable day pack which are so brilliant.
 The normal ‘backpacker look’ is to have the day back on your front and the backpack on your back when travelling between places but if you’re the type of person who doesn’t need to carry a lot its great to have the day pack attached to your big pack and when you do go on day trips you can use it.